Innovation-OnBoard/innovationOnBoard.github.io/_members/team/uot/VictoriaLiu.md

 img: /assets/images/members/uot/victoria.png
 campus: uot
 biography: >
-  Victoria is a PhD student at the University of Toronto, studying cognitive neuroscience in the Psychology department.
+  Victoria is a PhD student at the University of Toronto studying what shapes our memory.
+She is also the Innovation Strategist at UofT’s Centre for Entrepreneurship, and outside work she enjoys ultra-cycling adventures and time with her dog, Coco.
 linkedin: https://www.linkedin.com/in/victoria-liu2/
 ---